Vanilla2016/screenscraper/README.md

 Requires local installation of Java 8 and Maven.
 It's a Maven project created through Spring Boot for ease of auto configuration and covenience of dependency management through pom.xml

-Have little experience of screen scraping, after some reading into other alternatives such as HTMLUnit, JSoup seemed more intuitive as no need for Tree traversal
+Have little experience of screen scraping, after some reading into other alternatives such as HTMLUnit, JSoup seemed more intuitive as no need for Tree traversa*l

 As was developing locally, didn't use Logging library, relied on console output